23 Aug 2021

 The team adventure race can be entered as a relay team of 2, 3 or 4 members.
 The order of the adventure will be: swim, paddle, run, mountain bike - all conveniently transitioning from the Lake Argyle Resort.

-Trail Running Events in NT
+Trail Running Events in Northern Territory

 The iconic Larapinta Trail in the West McDonnell Ranges in Australia’s Red Centre is a bucket list hiking destination for thousands of people around the world.